Welcome to the site where I’ve put a voice to my written words.

 And for those, like me, who find music in language.

 And for people that prefer to read, each story is also here in the traditional way – as text on a page (if you can call a blog in cyberspace traditional).

 At the top of every page, you’ll see the categories:

-very short stories short stories children’s stories and longer stories so you can navigate your way around by clicking on one of these or by checking out the monthly posts (links are in the right sidebar or by going to the hey… page) which often provide some background on the new addition for that month.
+very short stories short stories children’s stories and longer stories so you can navigate your way around by clicking on one of these or by checking out the monthly posts (links are in the right sidebar or by going to the hey… posts page) which often provides some background on the new addition for that month.

 To read the text version of any ‘short story’ or ‘children’s story’, click on the title icon/picture to the left of any blurb; or of any ‘longer story’, click on the book button to the left of any podcast title.
 (The full text of each ‘very short story’ is directly on the ‘very short stories’ page.)